BankIslami

-BankIslami Pakistan Limited (Urdu: بینک اسلامی پاکستان لمیٹڈ; pronunciation: [bɛŋk ɪs.ˈlaː.mi] bank-is-LAH-mee), commonly referred to as BankIslami is a Pakistani Islamic Bank based in Karachi.
-Established as a Shariah-compliant financial institution, it provides services in retail, corporate, consumer, and investment banking.
-In May 2015, BankIslami acquired KASB Bank following regulatory intervention by the State Bank of Pakistan to safeguard depositors, and later merged KASB's branches into its network.
-As of 2025, the bank operates over 550 branches nationwide, serving both urban and rural communities.
-According to the State Bank of Pakistan's 2024 report, BankIslami ranked among the country's top three Islamic banks in terms of assets and deposits.
+BankIslami Pakistan Limited (/ur/ bank-is-LAH-mee) is a Pakistani Islamic bank based in Karachi.
+It operates as a Shariah-compliant financial institution.
+As of 2025, BankIslami operates an extensive network of over 550 branches across Pakistan.
+According to the State Bank of Pakistan's 2024 report, BankIslami was listed among the top three Islamic banks in terms of assets and deposits.

 History

-BankIslami is an Islamic commercial bank headquartered in Karachi, Pakistan.
-It was incorporated in October 2004, and received its Islamic banking license from the State Bank of Pakistan in March 2005.
-The bank commenced operations on April 7, 2006.
+BankIslami was incorporated in 2005 and commenced operations on April 7th, 2006, after receiving its Islamic Banking license from the State Bank of Pakistan under the 2003 Islamic Banking Policy.
 It was among the first Islamic banks in the country to operate entirely under Shariah-compliant principles.

 In May, 2015, BankIslami acquired KASB Bank Limited, merging its branches into BankIslami's network following regulatory intervention by the State Bank of Pakistan to safeguard depositors.

-In August 2023, JS Bank Limited acquired a 67.33% stake in BankIslami Pakistan Limited, increasing its total shareholding to 75.12% and making BankIslami a subsidiary of JS Bank and part of the JS Group.
+In August 2023, JS Bank Limited acquired a 67.33% state in BankIslami, increasing its total shareholding to 75.12% and making BankIslami a part of JS Group.
+JS Bank stated that this acquisition was partly done due to not having an Islamic banking window or operations.
+As of 2025, both institutions continue to operate independently, with BankIslami focusing on Islamic banking and JS Bank maintaining its conventional banking operations.

-The transaction was completed through a series of agreements with existing shareholders and a public offer, following regulatory approvals and due diligence.
-Both institutions continue to operate independently, with BankIslami focusing on Islamic banking and JS Bank maintaining its conventional banking operations.
+In May 2025, BankIslami acquired the 32-storey KASB Altitude building in Karachi to use as their new headquarters.

 Ownership

-BankIslami is majority-owned by JS Bank Limited, which is part of the JS Group.
-The Group holds investments in commercial banking, asset management, securities brokerage, insurance, energy, and telecommunications.
-According to the Pakistan Credit Rating Agency (PACRA), Jahangir Siddiqui & Co.
-Ltd. (the holding company of JS Group) maintains a long-term credit rating of ‘AA’ and a short-term rating of ‘A1+’.
+BankIslami is majority-owned by JS Bank, which holds a 75.12% stake in the bank and is part of the JS Group.
+Jahangir Siddiqui & Co., the holding company of JS Group, has a long-term credit rating of "AA" and a short-term credit rating of "A1+" from (PACRA).

 Governance

-The operations of BankIslami are overseen by a Board of Directors and managed by the President and Chief Executive Officer.
-Shariah compliance is supervised by an independent Shariah Supervisory Board, chaired by Mufti Irshad Ahmad Aijaz, who also serves as the Chairman of the Shariah Advisory Committee for the Securities and Exchange Commission of Pakistan and previously chaired the Shariah Advisory Committee of the State Bank of Pakistan.
-Other members include Mufti Muhammad Hussain Khaleel Khail, Mufti Syed Hussain Ahmed, and Mufti Javed Ahmad.
+The executive operations of BankIslami are managed by an executive team led by the President and Chief Executive Officer and overseen by a Board of Directors.
+Shariah compliance is overseen by an independent Shariah Supervisory Board chaired by Mufti Irshad Ahmad Aijaz.
+Other members of the board include Mufti Muhammad Hussain Khaleel Khail, Mufti Syed Hussain Ahmed, and Mufti Javed Ahmad.